spring-media/adsolutions-implementationReference/publisher-display-reference.md

 ![superbanner](https://bracho.xyz/adtech/img/superbanner.png "superbanner")

 This placement should be positioned at the top of the web page.
 Wallpapers and fireplaces are also delivered via this placement.
-[This sizes must be used](https://github.com/CDPAdSolution/adSolution-Reference/blob/master/publisher-display-reference.md#for-desktop-1).
+[These sizes must be used](https://github.com/CDPAdSolution/adSolution-Reference/blob/master/publisher-display-reference.md#for-desktop-1).

 *superbanner* | `[728,90]` | `[728,600]` | `[1000,600]`